It may surprise some of you, but my approach to trading is very simple.

 One of the things that I say regularly is that “there is always tomorrow and the markets are not going anywhere”.
-What you’ll find is that we’re never in a rush or itching to trade the market.
-The feeling that you have to be involved in something is probably the biggest killer of accounts in my opinion.
+What you’ll find is that I’m never in a rush or itching to trade the market.
+The feeling that you have to be involved in something is probably the biggest killer of accounts for retail traders in my opinion.
 I would rather take on a trader with poor risk management that doesn’t mind sitting out VS a trader with excellent risk management but has the urge to click and be in something constantly.
 Trading is a game of patience and discipline, not quick results.
-In short, I’m not afraid of sitting in cash if there’s nothing probable according to my strategy.
+In short, I’m not afraid of sitting in cash if there’s nothing probable according to my approach.
 Probability is what I trade, when that’s not in my favour, I simply do nothing.
 However, when things line up, that’s when I tell you about it.
 This structure and approach has been fundamental to my trading consistency.

 If you have any questions about my approach, please use the form below and I’ll get back to you…